Opensource-Academy/Opensource-Academy.github.io/study/text.md

 ---
 # Text files and text editors

-We consider learning the importance of text files and how to operate VIM base skills.
+We consider learning the importance of text files and how to operate Vim base skills.

 [Open source course on text files and text editors](https://github.com/Opensource-Academy/text)